What’s the best garden shed paint?

 In addition to the formulation, exterior paints come in several different finishes, including satin, gloss and matt.
 Just like painting your interior, there’s no right or wrong finish, only your personal preference

 Also like interior paint, cheaper exterior paint usually require a few coats.
 So can cost more overall as well as taking more time to complete.
 Cheaper garden paint can also look artificial and mask the wood’s natural charm.

-By spending a little more on shed paint, the superior products offer much better protection and is less likely to crack, flake or peel.
+By spending a little more on best garden shed paint, the superior products offer much better protection and is less likely to crack, flake or peel.
 Not only with your timber fences, sheds, and summerhouse look fresh, but they’ll last for longer.